RevertIT/mybb-rt_extendedcache/README.md

 The code above will delete the cached query with a key `cached_user_data_$uid`.

 ### Get cached API request
-The `api()` method allows you to cache the results of database queries.
+The `api()` method allows you to cache the results of requested API url.
 Here's an example:

 ```php
 $user = $rt_cache->api("https://api-link.com/")